-Remember, not all colleges are alike.
-As with any college student, finding the right "fit" is important to ensuring a successful college experience.
+Not all colleges are alike.
+Finding the right "fit" is important to ensuring a successful college experience.
 Some colleges are more inclusive and supportive of students with disabilities than others, even though all colleges must abide by ADA and Section 504 laws.
 Some colleges have programs and services designed to support the unique learning and social needs of students with intellectual and developmental disabilities (I/DD), while others do not.
 While a college cannot deny you admission because of your disability, they can determine how much or how little support they will provide.

 For a summary of college programs designed to support students with I/DD in King County, see our online Resource Guide at www.arcofkingcounty.org.
 Below are some tips and considerations as you begin thinking about college.